Radicals (UK): Continuing agitation and reform

-Following the First Reform Act, popular demand for wider suffrage was taken up by the mainly working-class movement Chartism.
+Following the Reform Act 1832, popular demand for wider suffrage was taken up by the mainly working-class movement Chartism.
 Meanwhile, Radical leaders like Richard Cobden and John Bright in the middle class Anti-Corn Law League emerged to oppose the existing duties on imported grain which helped farmers and landowners by raising the price of food, but which harmed consumers and manufacturers.
-After the success of the League on the one hand and the failure of Chartist mass demonstrations and petitions in 1848 to sway parliament on the other, demand for suffrage and parliamentary reform slowly re-emerged through the parliamentary radicals.
+After the success of the League on the one hand and the failure of Chartist mass demonstrations and petitions in 1848 to sway Parliament on the other, demand for suffrage and parliamentary reform slowly re-emerged through the parliamentary radicals.

 By 1866, with agitation from John Bright and the Reform League, the Liberal Prime Minister Earl Russell introduced a modest bill which was defeated by both Tories and reform Liberals, forcing the government to resign.
 A Conservative minority government led by the Earl of Derby and Benjamin Disraeli took office and introduced the Reform Act 1867 – which almost doubled the electorate, giving many working men the vote – in a somewhat opportunistic party fashion.

-Further Radical pressure led to the Ballot Act 1872 and the Corrupt and Illegal Practices Act of 1883, followed by the Representation of the People Act 1884.
+Further Radical pressure led to the Ballot Act 1872 and the Corrupt and Illegal Practices Prevention Act 1883, followed by the Representation of the People Act 1884.
 Progressive liberals like John Morley and Joseph Chamberlain continued to value radicalism as a unifying bridge between the classes, and a common goal.
 However, in 1886 Chamberlain helped form the breakaway Liberal Unionist Party that mostly supported Conservative governments.
 The long career of David Lloyd George saw him moving from radical views in the 1890s to becoming prime minister in a postwar coalition with the Conservatives in 1918.
 From 1900 and the rise of the Labour Party and the gradual achievement of the majority of the original Radical goals, Parliamentary Radicalism ceased to function as a political force in the early twentieth century.